ripple/ripple-rest/README.md

   ```
   Note that you will need to connect to the server with `https://` if you have SSL enabled.

++ If installing on Heroku you must add the Heroku PostgreSQL add-on first by running the command:

+  `heroku addons:add heroku-postgresql:dev`

 ## Testing

 `npm test`